🎯 10 Best Newsletter Ads This Week (Apr 11-17)

 8. DTC Newsletter

-đ Watch in full here
+👉 Watch in full / Subscribe page

 Why this works:

-The humor is unboastful but relatable: âWhen youâre supposed to be an expert marketer, but you steal all of your ideas from a free marketing newsletter.â This speaks directly to the imposter syndrome many professionals experience.
+This TikTok-style ad is relatable in an authentic way.
+“When you’re supposed to be an expert marketer, but you steal all of your ideas from a free marketing newsletter.”

 How to apply this concept: